Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 This error is encountered: `ValueError: non-hexadecimal number found in fromhex() arg at position 0`.
 The actual issue is caused at the second argument, where None has been passed instead of a Plutus data object for Nothing.

+### Recommendation

 ## Finding02 - Lack of Tests for Static Type Inferencer Module

+### Recommendation

-Since the module `opshin.type_inference` plays a crucial role in transforming and assigning types to every variable, we strongly recommend implementing unit tests for the class `AggressiveTypeInferencer` under opshin.type_inference module to ensure its functionality and reliability.
+Since the module `opshin.type_inference` plays a crucial role in transforming and assigning types to every variable, we strongly recommend implementing unit tests for the class `AggressiveTypeInferencer` under `opshin.type_inference` module to ensure its functionality and reliability.

 ## Finding03 - Missing name of the validator function

 At present, the `opshin build` command compiles the validator and writes the artifacts to the build folder under the name of the validator.
+The `blueprint.json` file is created, containing the compiled code, datum, and redeemer details.The title of the validator is missing in the `blueprint.json` file.

+### Recommendation

-The `blueprint.json` file is created, containing the compiled code, datum, and redeemer details.
-Although it is a client-side file, including the name of the validator as a title would be helpful for debugging and referencing during off-chain validation.
+Although the file `blueprint.json` lies at the client-side, including the name of the validator as a `title` would be helpful for debugging and referencing during off-chain validation.